fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/daemonset.md

 :::note

-Deleting a Helm chart via Helm doesn’t delete the Custom Resource Definitions (CRD) installed via the chart.
+Deleting a Helm chart using Helm doesn’t delete the Custom Resource Definitions (CRD) installed from the chart.

 :::